Reddit APIReddit DMREST APITutorialPRAW Alternative

 For accepted-answer-on-record on the underlying Reddit-API DM mechanics, the canonical Stack Overflow Q&A "Can the REDDIT Api be used to send a PM to another user" carries the legacy-PM details.

-This pairs naturally with the existing Reddit API in Python tutorial which covers the read endpoints the same agent will need.
+This pairs naturally with /blogs/reddit-api-python-tutorial, which covers the read endpoints the same agent will need for fetching user data before sending.

 Migrating from PRAW